-Mental Health Monday – Weekly wellness-based interviews, stories, resources via The Extraordinary Negroes podcast. theextraordinarynegroes.com/mental-health-monday
+Mental Health Monday – Weekly wellness-based interviews, stories, resources for your everyday life via The Extraordinary Negroes podcast.

 Do you need support?
-Text JOY to 741741 for free 24/7 support from a trained crisis counselor via Crisis Text Line.
+We’ve teamed up with Crisis Text Line so you can text JOY to 741741 for free 24/7 support from a trained crisis counselor via Crisis Text Line.

 Need a spiritual boost?
 Check out the Self-Care Check-In Playlist: